 The Animal Health Australia website provides a dedicated information centre provided via will provide the basis for a range of tailored initiatives.
-During the 2016-17 financial year the TSEFAP webpages were updated.
+During the 2018-19 financial year the TSEFAP webpages were updated.

 The Ruminant Feed Ban (RFB) brochures for manufacturers, retailers and end-users (explains each sectors responsibilities in relation to RFB legislation) were distributed by industry and government stakeholders.
-The RFB Livestock Producers brochure was sent out with all cattle and sheep National Vendor Declaration (NVD) books sent to producers in Australia.
+The RFB Livestock Producers brochure is linked to in the electronic cattle and sheep National Vendor Declarations (eNVD) so all producers using this system are reminded of their obligations under the RFB.